birajghimire/court-finder/README.md

 # Backend (Express, Node.js, MongoDB):

 -Set up a Node.js and Express.js server.

 -Configure connection to a MongoDB database.

 -Create models for User, Court, and Review with appropriate fields.

 -Implement user authentication and authorization (possibly with JWT or Passport.js).

-Create RESTful routes for User, Court, and Review resources (CRUD operations).
+-Create RESTful routes for User, Court, and Review resources (CRUD operations).

 # Frontend (React):
 Set up a React application.

 -Implement routing (using React Router).
   **Create components:**
   -Navbar component